-For the marinade, I will mix in a cup or jar all the ingredients, ie the garlic that I crushed, the freshly squeezed lemon juice (for an extra flavour I added the grated peel), and dried oregano and the extra virgin olive oil.
+For the marinade, I will mix in a cup or jar all the ingredients, i.e. the garlic that I crushed, the freshly squeezed lemon juice (for extra flavour, I added the grated peel), dried oregano and the extra virgin olive oil.

-I mix well these ingredients that I pour over the chops that I previously placed on a deeper plate.
+I mix these ingredients well and pour over the chops I previously placed on a deeper plate.
 I covered them with wrapping foil and left them to rest for an hour, but it is advisable to leave them for at least half an hour.

 If you want the flavours to soak in the meat even better, you can leave it in the fridge overnight and then leave it at room temperature for half an hour.

 Frying these lamb chops can be done outside on the charcoal grill and in the kitchen in a cast-iron skillet or non-stick pan.
 I will heat one tablespoon of extra virgin olive oil in a non-stick pan and then fry the chops.

 Because the chops are quite thin, I will fry them for only two minutes on one side and then turn them over and fry them for another two minutes.

 Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes medium-rare.
 Those who want to be well done can leave a little more, but I do not recommend it because the meat will harden, and you will not feel the true taste of the lamb chop.